-What "Figma to WordPress" is actually means
+What "Figma to WordPress" actually means

 Read this first — it saves confusion.